Generic Name: cefepime (injection)

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- diarrhea that is watery or bloody;
+- severe stomach pain, diarrhea that is watery or bloody;

-Less serious side effects may include:
+Common side effects may include:

-- vaginal itching or discharge.
+- fever; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.